Project-Interoperability/project-interoperability.github.io/README.md

 ## How this Project Solves this Problem

-We're providing these guidelines and tools to collaborate with our partners to develop information interoperability in government.
-We hope you'll help us improve this.
+The goal of Project Interoperability is to help government and non-government organizations identify a baseline of terms, tools, and techniques to connect networks and systems.
+We aim to be architecture-agnostic, and we are trying to normalize the way information sharing technology is developed.
+We want to achieve a connected government.

 This project is based on [Project Open Data](http://project-open-data.github.io).
 Imitation is the sincerest form of flattery.

 ## Where You Come In